Ghost Town Village: 2019

 Later, a reopening was planned for spring 2019, with a planned expansion and a renaming to Appalachian Village, but as of July 2019, it was being sold again, with an asking price of $5.9 million.
 Vandalism was one of the reasons the park had not reopened.

 As of October 2019, new investors had a contract and were completing due diligence with an eye to reopen the park.

-2020

-As of July 2020, work at the site and purchase of the property is still proceeding.